sinaatalay/RenderCV/docs/user_guide/index.md

 -   A directory called `markdown`.

     This directory contains the templates of RenderCV's default Markdown template.
 You can update its contents to tweak the Markdown and HTML output of the CV.

+!!! note "A note about `classic` and `markdown` directories"
+    It's optional to have the `classic` and `markdown` directories.
+If you don't have them, RenderCV will use the built-in theme and Markdown templates.

 !!! info
     Refer to the [here](cli.md#rendercv-new-command) for the complete list of CLI options available for the `new` command.